This website is home to the Open Cost Accounting Textbook. You can access textbook chapters through the menu at the top of the screen.

 Short Answer: “Open” means it’s free for students.

-Long Answer: “Open” means I have set up the copyright for this website so you are legally allowed to use my content, retain it, modify it, remix it, redistribute it, etc. All you have to do is properly attribute my work.
+Long Answer: “Open” means I’ve assigned a copyright for this website so you’re legally allowed to use my content, retain it, modify it, remix it, redistribute it, etc. All you have to do is properly attribute my work.
 For details on this site’s

 So, Is This Textbook Worth It?